-Status: Rare regular breeder east.
+Status: Fairly common regular breeder southeast, locally rare regular elsewhere in east.
 Casual summer visitor central.
 Rare casual fall migrant east.

 Documentation: Photograph: 4 Jun 1983 nest with egg and hatchling, Camp Merrill, Saunders Co (Lingle 1983).

 Taxonomy: This species and 10 others previously in Caprimulgus were moved to Antrostomus based on Han et al (2010).
 No subspecies are recognized.